Mariners announce Kevin Mather has resigned as team’s CEO & president effective immediately

-PEORIA, Ariz. — Less than 24 hours after offering an apology for his array of incendiary comments in a video call in early February, and promising to make things right with the Mariners’ organization, its players and its fans, Kevin Mather has resigned his position as the team’s Chief Executive Officer and president immediately.
+PEORIA, Ariz. — Less than 24 hours after offering an apology for his array of incendiary comments in a video call in early February, and promising to make things right with the Mariners’ organization, its players and its fans — a proposition that seemed impossible — Kevin Mather has resigned his position as the team’s Chief Executive Officer and president effective immediately.

 The Mariners released a statement from team chairman and managing partner John Stanton that read: